Advice

 Who can gift money for a mortgage down payment?

 The rules for who can gift money for a down payment depend on the type of loan the borrower is seeking.
-It’s very common for buyers who are using down payment funds to secure an FHA loan, and the FHA gift fund guidelines are pretty broad.

 If you are seeking a conventional home mortgage loan, the guidelines are quite a bit stricter.
-Only family members, domestic partners and the borrower’s fiance/fiancee can be approved as a down payment donor for a conventional loan.
+Only family members, domestic partners and the borrower’s fiancé can be approved as a down payment donor for a conventional loan.

 Are there tax implications for gift funds?

-The do’s and don’ts of down payment gifts
+The dos and don’ts of down payment gifts

 There are simple guidelines that recipients should follow when receiving a down payment gift from a family member or friend.